Theodore Schurch

 Theodore William John Schurch (5 May 1918 – 4 January 1946) was a British soldier who was executed under the Treachery Act 1940 after the end of the Second World War.
 He was the last person to be executed in Britain for an offence other than murder.

 Early life

 Schurch was born in Queen Charlotte's and Chelsea Hospital, Hammersmith, London, while his Swiss father was living in Britain.
+He held Swiss citizenship through his parents.
 During his late teens, Schurch was a member of the British Union of Fascists.

 In 1936, he enlisted in the British Army as a Royal Army Service Corps driver.

 Double agent

 In June 1942, Schurch was captured by Axis forces at Tobruk during the North African campaign.
 Soon afterwards, he began working for both Italian and German intelligence.
 He often posed as a prisoner of war to gain the trust of Allied prisoners, including Lieutenant Colonel Sir David Stirling, initiator of the Special Air Service.